ddneprov/leagueManager/README.md

 your project's worker roles.
 After you push the template change, AWS CodeStar and AWS CloudFormation provision the resources for you.

-See the AWS CodeStar user guide for instructions to modify your template: https://docs.aws.amazon.com/codestar/latest/userguide/how-to-change-project.html#customize-project-template
+See the AWS CodeStar player guide for instructions to modify your template: https://docs.aws.amazon.com/codestar/latest/userguide/how-to-change-project.html#customize-project-template

 What Should I Do Before Running My Project in Production?